Smooth asymptotics for collapsing Calabi-Yau metrics: Introduction

 Let $X$ be a compact Calabi-Yau manifold (compact K\"ahler with $c_1(X)=0$ in $H^2(X,\mathbb{R})$) of dimension $m+n$ which admits a surjective holomorphic map $f:X\to B$ with connected fibers onto a compact K\"ahler reduced and irreducible analytic space of dimension $m$.
 Let $S\subset X$ be the preimage of the singular locus of $B$ together with the critical values of $f$ on the regular part of $B$, so $S$ and $f(S)$ are closed proper analytic subvarieties and $f:X\setminus S\to B\setminus f(S)$ is a proper holomorphic submersion with $n$-dimensional Calabi-Yau fibers $X_b=f^{-1}(b)$.
 We will implicitly assume that $m,n>0$, so that the discussion is nontrivial.
 The set $S$ will be referred to as the union of the singular fibers of $f$.

 Such fiber spaces arise naturally when $X$ is a projective Calabi-Yau manifold and $L$ is a semiample line bundle on $X$ with $(L^{m+n})=0$, by taking $f$ to be the morphism given by $|\ell L|$ for $\ell$ sufficiently large and divisible (conjecturally the semiampleness assumption can be relaxed to nefness, up to replacing $L$ by another numerically equivalent line bundle).
-This gives a wealth of examples, including the elliptic fibrations of $K3$ surfaces mentioned above.
+This gives a wealth of examples, including the elliptic fibrations of $K3$ surfaces mentioned above and Lefschetz pencils on Calabi-Yau $3$-folds as in \cite{Li}.

-It is important to note that by Ehresmann's lemma all fibers $X_b$, $b\in B\setminus f(S)$, are diffeomorphic to a fixed Calabi-Yau $n$-fold $Y$, and $f|_{X\setminus B}$ is a locally trivial $C^\infty$ fiber bundle.
+It is important to note that, by Ehresmann's lemma, all fibers $X_b$, $b\in B\setminus f(S)$, are diffeomorphic to a fixed Calabi-Yau $n$-fold $Y$, and $f|_{X\setminus B}$ is a locally trivial $C^\infty$ fiber bundle.
 On the other hand, $f|_{X\setminus B}$ is a locally trivial holomorphic fiber bundle if and only if the smooth fibers $X_b$ are all pairwise biholomorphic, by the Fischer-Grauert theorem \cite{FG} (in this case $f$ is called isotrivial).
 Furthermore, for a Calabi-Yau fiber space $f:X\to B$ as above, it is proved in \cite{TZ} and \cite[Thm 3.3]{TZ2} that $S=\emptyset$ (i.e., $B$ is smooth and $f$ is a submersion) if and only if $f$ is a holomorphic fiber bundle.

 Given now a fiber space $f:X\to B$ as above, fix K\"ahler metrics $\omega_X$ and $\omega_B$, with $\omega_X$ Ricci-flat.
 For all $t\geq 0$ we let $\omega^\bullet_t$ be the unique Ricci-flat K\"ahler metric on $X$ cohomologous to $f^*\omega_B+e^{-t}\omega_X$.
-We can write $\omega^\bullet_t=f^*\omega_B+e^{-t}\omega_X+\ddbar\psi_t$ where $\psi_t$ are smooth functions solving the degenerating family of complex Monge-Amp\`ere equations
+We can write $\omega^\bullet_t=f^*\omega_B+e^{-t}\omega_X+\ddbar\psi_t$, where $\psi_t$ are smooth functions solving the degenerating family of complex Monge-Amp\`ere equations

 Here $c_t>0$ is defined by integrating \eqref{ma_initial} over $X$, and as $t \to \infty$, In particular, the total volume $\mathrm{Vol}(X,\omega^\bullet_t)$ of $X$ as well as the total volume ${\rm Vol}(X_b, \omega_t^\bullet|_{X_b})$ of each fiber is comparable to $e^{-nt}$, so we have volume collapse as $t\to\infty$.